 THIS BOOKLET TAKES a critical look at modern medicine, and its disastrous consequences.
 Turning over the pages I came across this perceptive quote: "Many of the symptoms of disease are like a red light that goes on in a car when the oil's running out; and scientific medicine has generally taken a hammer and knocked out the red light, and the person has continued driving."
 This takes us to the heart of the problem: a conspicuous failure to get to grips with the roots of illness.
-However well-intentioned the aims of the pharmaceutical industry has grown into a dangerous colossus which is as likely to 'heal itself' as Mrs Thatcher is likely to be shamed into resigning by the Bishop of Durham.
+However well-intentioned the aims of the pharmocological revolution may have been 50 years ago, the pharmaceutical industry has grown into a dangerous colossus which is as likely to 'heal itself' as Mrs Thatcher is likely to be shamed into resigning by the Bishop of Durham.